Nutty

 Accessing your money within a Cash ISA

 With instant-access ISAs and flexible ISAs you can withdraw your money whenever you like.
-But you’ll be getting a lower interest rate for the ability to do so.
+But you’ll typically be getting a lower interest rate for the ability to do so.

 With a fixed-rate Cash ISA, you are lending your money to the bank for a period of time, up to 5 years, and they want to lend that money back out to other customers, so don’t want you to withdraw your money.